-I know there’s more to Bakewell than tarts, but whenever I think of Bakewell, I think of the tart, and not even the real tart but the Mr Kipling Bakewell Tart.
+I know there’s more to Bakewell in Derbyshire than tasty tarts, but whenever I think of Bakewell, I think of the tart, not even the real tart but the Mr Kipling Bakewell Tart.

 Anyway, I digress!